 - Complete Remove, which removes an entire application and all its library files.
 A complete cleanup.

-- Application Reset, which removes only the settings and customizations.
-This resets the application to its initial state.
+- Application Reset removes only the settings and customizations.
+It resets the application to its initial state.

 The Application Reset option can be handy when you want to reset an application to how it was on day one, without really removing it from your Mac.
 This is a rare and useful option.